LibrariesHacked/librarylab/about.md

 ---
 layout: default
-title: Contribute
+title: About
 nav_order: 6
 has_children: false
-permalink: /contribute
+permalink: /about
 ---

-# Contribute
+# About

 Contribute to this project as much or little as you like {: .fs-6 .fw-300 }